-Where domainname is the cluster network domain and hostname the name of each node.
+Where domain and hostname is the cluster network domain and hostname the name of each node.

 Populating the RPM Repository

 Once all the client profiles are compiled, you can populate the RPM repository with the client RPMs using updateRPMcache.pl.